 I-485 Adjustment of Status

 Form I-485, Application to Register Permanent Residence or Adjust Status, is used by a person in the United States to adjust his or her nonimmigrant status to that of a permanent resident.
-It is the final step of a green card application.
+It is the final step of a long journey to green card (see our roadmap for more details).

 Who May File I-485:

-• A person with an approved immigrant petition, or will file along with an immigrant petition concurrently, and a visa number is available;
+• A person with an underlying immigrant petition (I-130, I-140), or will file along with an immigrant petition concurrently, and a visa number is available (this group include most family-based and employment-based applicants);

-• A spouse or child of a principal applicant who files I-485;
+• A spouse or child (derivative) of a principal applicant who files I-485;

 • A person in asylum or refugee status;